ilanschnell/bitarray/README.md

 Note that the list object being created will require 32 or 64 times more memory than the bitarray object, which may cause a memory error if the bitarray is very large.
-Also note that to extend a bitarray with elements from a list, use the extend method.

 `unpack(zero=b'\x00', one=b'\xff')` -> bytes